ashermancinelli/ashermancinelli.github.io/index.md

 software development and data science teams.
 There I designed and implemented new clustering algorithms and worked on my first software development team.

 Since May of '18 I have been working at [PNNL](https://www.pnnl.gov/).
+Here's a few highlights:
+- Created a fully convolutional OCR network
+- Created time-series model using Gaussian Processes for engineering team to predict energy consumption
+- Developed various web apps for visualizing and analyzing large datasets

 # `ls /usr/bin`